 🔥 Hot tip

 Use an ease-in animation to make the progress seem like it’s accelerating.

 For the user, this breaks down the wait into smaller chunks.
 They might not know exactly how long each step takes, but it’ll help them estimate the total.
+This pattern is indeterminate.

 If the system is processing multiple items, give the user visibility on how many items have been completed.

 If you don’t have such granular visibility or it’s not relevant to the user, go with more general messaging explaining what’s currently happening.
 “Cleaning up duplicates”, “Connecting to server”

 💡 If the process takes a bit longer to complete, you might want to consider offering your user the option to abort the task so they don’t feel stuck in a position where they are forced to wait.

 For these larger scale tasks, you really want to give control to the user.
 Whether that be clear visibility on how much is done, or the ability for them to switch to another task with the guarantee that the system will keep working.
 Here are some options.